kiyoon/version-pioneer/README.md

 If you are using setuptools backend, it will also create a `setup.py` file for you.

+You can set `--no-vendor` option to import `version_pioneer` as a module to reduce the boilerplate code in your project.
+(This adds a dev dependency to your project.)

 ### `version-pioneer exec-version-script`: Resolve _version.py and get the version